 - Helps undergraduate students and faculty to “build bridges” across academic units through research projects

-- Identifies areas of undergraduate research strength and facilitate collaborative or interdisciplinary development of external grant applications to support undergraduate participation in research and scholarly activity
+- Identifies areas of undergraduate research strength and facilitate collaborative or interdisciplinary development of external grant applications

 - Coordinates efforts of existing scholarship programs that support undergraduate research and scholarly activity